theCanadianHat/OCA8/chapters/3/reviewQuestions/readme.md

 - E. Compiler error on line 10.

 ### A20.
+D. The code does not compile because `list` is instantiated using generics.
+Only `String` objects can be added to `list` and 7 is an `int`.

 ### Q21.
 What is the result of the following statements?
 ```java